htrajan/ht-drawsteel/Draw Steel Rules (original).md

 - Making an NPC so upset that they storm off, or betray, attack, or otherwise attempt to harm you
 - Drawing the attention of a group of foes
 - Triggering a trap or hazard that captures or significantly harms you or an ally
-- Breaking an important piece of equipment that is difficult to replace or repair
+- Breaking an important piece of [[Equipment|equipment]] that is difficult to replace or repair
 - Thinking you know something that you don’t
 - Getting stuck in a situation that must be resolved with a negotiation or a montage test that you didn’t need to make before